HT2-Labs/elucidat-php-code-test/README.md

 ## Overview

 This is a **60-minute live pair-programming exercise** over screen share.
 You'll be working with legacy PHP code — an inventory management system for a fantasy inn.
-The code works, but it's messy, untyped, and hard to extend.
+The code works, but it's messy and hard to extend.

 Your job is to **refactor and extend** it.
 We're interested in how you think and communicate as much as the code you write.
 Talk through your decisions as you go.

 You are welcome to use AI assistants (Copilot, Claude, etc.) during this exercise — that reflects how we work day to day.

 ## Getting Started

+PHP 8.2+ is required.
+Then:

 ```
 composer install